 But it's not all good news for people with brown eyes.

-Research at the University of Pittsburgh found that women with dark-colored eyes seemed to experience more pain when giving birth compared with mothers with light-colored eyes.
-The women with light-colored eyes also had less anxiety, depression, negative thoughts and sleep disturbances than the women with brown eyes.
+Research at the University of Pittsburgh found that women with dark-coloured eyes seemed to experience more pain when giving birth compared with mothers with light-coloured eyes.
+The women with light-coloured eyes also had less anxiety, depression, negative thoughts and sleep disturbances than the women with brown eyes.

-Also, researchers in Australia found that people with dark brown irises were more likely to develop cataracts than people with lighter-colored eyes.
+Also, researchers in Australia found that people with dark brown irises were more likely to develop cataracts than people with lighter-coloured eyes.
 So be sure to wear sunglasses that protect your eyes from UV radiation outdoors if you have brown eyes.
-(In most cases, polarized sunglasses offer the greatest comfort in bright sunlight.)
+(In most cases, polarised sunglasses offer the greatest comfort in bright sunlight.)

 Brown eyes: More trustworthy?